 In recent years, the coastal city of Vancouver has attracted thousands of Irish citizens to its shores.
+So many, in fact, that the story has been picked up by local media.

 Attracted by a buoyant and growing economy, mild climate, and excellent quality of life, the Irish in Vancouver have successfully integrated with Canadians and migrants from other lands while remaining true to their roots by forming many diverse organisations and associations.

 Please get in touch with us if you have any suggestions for making this list more comprehensive and useful for the Irish in Vancouver.
+You can email us here: [email protected]

 Irish in Vancouver — Useful links